marco-almeida/LECI/SIO/guiao01/README.md

 SELECT * FROM users WHERE username = '.$_GET["voldemort AND SUBSTRING((select count(id) from users), 1) = N"].'
 ```

 > By gradually incrementing N, we can, by **trial and error** get how many users exist in the **users** table (which corresponds to how many users exist overall).
 We'll know we've hit jackpot (i.e N equals the number of users that exist) when information is shown on the page (meaning that our < TEST > was validated as **TRUE** !)
 This basically gives us a way to find out anything we want from the database, using an exhaustive, and repetitive form, by basically continously asking the query: "Is < TEST > correct?
-Yes?
-Cool!
-No?
-Well, how about this?"
+How about this"

 ## Error based data extraction